25 Free Signature Fonts for Logo Design

 Recently I finished my “100 free photography logo templates” challenge where I made 100 photography logos that anyone can use.
 About two months have passed since then and those logo templates have been downloaded more than 12’000 times by now.

 A couple of days ago I checked out the download statistics and noticed that logos with fonts that look handwritten are more popular than others!
 This made me think that many photographers are looking for a logo that looks personal – as if signed by hand.
-So I decided to share with you 21 of my go to free signature fonts!
+So I decided to share with you all of my go to signature fonts – both free and premium!
 With these, you can create your own unique logo or watermark.

 I made simple logo examples with each of these fonts and you can see them in the images below.
 The word “photography” in each example is written using “Raleway” font and you can download it here.
 Hope you’ll love these fonts as much as I do!